 This book has a catalog of simple and succinct solutions to commonly occurring design problems.
 It contains 23 Object-Oriented design patterns to create more flexible, elegant, and ultimately reusable designs without having to rediscover the design solutions themselves.

-You can further enhance your learning by joining the Design Pattern Library course on Pluralsight which will not only teach these 23+ patterns but also other important Software Design Patterns which are key for building long-lived, well factor software that can withstand the test of time.
+You can further enhance your learning by joining the Design Pattern in Java course on Udemy which will not only teach these 23+ patterns but also other important Software Design Patterns which are key for building long-lived, well factor software that can withstand the test of time.

 And now, here is the Infographic, I am talking about.